Syspherion/CppND-Capstone-Tennis-Game/README.md

   ### Object Oriented Programming
   * The project uses Object Oriented Programming techniques.
     * -> The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
-      * DONE overall
+      * DONE overall i.e. ball.h
   * Classes use appropriate access specifiers for class members.
     * All class data members are explicitly specified as public, protected, or private.
-      * DONE overall
+      * DONE overall i.e. ball.h
   * Class constructors utilize member initialization lists.
     * All class members that are set to argument values are initialized through member initialization lists.
-      * DONE overall
+      * DONE overall i.e. ball.h
   * Classes encapsulate behavior.
     * Appropriate data and functions are grouped into classes.
+      * DONE overall
-Member data that is subject to an invariant is hidden from the user.
+    * Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.
-      * DONE overall
+      *   Class Racket in racket.cpp provides private float head_x and head_y via methods getHeadX() and getHeadY() which are used for example in ball.cpp Ball::hitsRacketLeft

   ### Memory Management
   * The project makes use of references in function declarations.